Thornborough Henges

 The Central and Southern henges are accessed through gates.
 Footpaths around the site are relatively flat, but uneven and grassy.

-Dogs: Dogs on short leads are welcome.
+Dogs: Livestock present.
+Dogs must be kept on short leads at all times and please keep to footpaths and desire lines.
 Please ensure you clean up after them.

 ConservationThere are currently conservation works happening at Thornborough Henges, so please take extra care when exploring the site.
 Please do not climb up the banks of the henges.
 You may find when you visit that there are some parts of the site that are cordoned-off or closed for safety while works are carried out.